varungoud2930/Splunk/README.md

 - Link: https://www.kaggle.com/carlolepelaars/toy-dataset
 ## Big Data Problems
 - For all persons, we will find the count of cities.<br/>
-- For all persons, we will find the average age .<br/>
+- For all persons, we will find the count of Illness .<br/>
-- For all persons, we will find the maximum income.
+- For all persons, we will find the count of Gender.